Tooth Sensitivity

 Cost

-The cost of dental sealants is approximately $45 to $75 per tooth.
+The cost of dental sealants is approximately $45 per tooth.
 Of course, this may be a small price to pay compared to the discomfort and cost associated with dental procedures that may become necessary if your teeth remain unprotected.
 Dental insurance will often cover the cost of dental sealants; however, this is dependent on the level of insurance you have.
 See your dentist about the advantages of sealants for your particular situation, and the out-of-pocket costs.

 About the Reviewer